paulej/perc-framework/draft-jones-perc-private-media-framework.md

 This document defines a solution framework wherein privacy is ensured by making it impossible for an MDD to gain access to keys needed to decrypt or authenticate the actual media content sent between conference participants.
 At the same time, the framework allows for the switching MDD to modify certain RTP headers; add, remove, encrypt, or decrypt RTP header extensions; and encrypt and decrypt RTCP packets.
 The framework also prevents replay attacks by authenticating each packet transmitted between a given participant and the switching MDD by using a key that is independent from the media encryption and authentication key(s) and is unique to the participating endpoint and the switching MDD.

-A goal of this framework is to define a framework for enhanced privacy in RTP-based conferencing environments while utilizing existing security procedures defined for RTP with minimal enhancements.
+A goal of this document is to define a framework for enhanced privacy in RTP-based conferencing environments while utilizing existing security procedures defined for RTP with minimal enhancements.

 # Conventions Used in This Document